Everybody has suffered from the Coronavirus pandemic in 2020.

 The foundation for Instagram’s growth is product-market fit.
 They came up with their ideas and then crafted tools at the right time, to the right audience and under the right circumstances.

 And Instagram was prompt enough to take on those advantages.
 They build the right filters and boosters for uploaded photos so that all of their users can become an artist or expert photographer, or so they think.
-Instagram got the right hack to keep their users stick around, and most importantly, very satisfied.
+Instagram got the right hack to keep its users stick around, and most importantly, very satisfied.

 Instagram was natively a social sharing app, and as the lever rule goes, it’s even fueled more by their own user word-of-mouth activities.